-That’s like saying “hey doc just leave the endoscope in my colon, that way the next time I need it it will already be there.”
+That’s like saying “hey doc just leave the endoscope in my colon, that way the next time I need it, it will already be there.”

-It is damn near the biggest waste of time and money we could imagine, destined to become nothing more than a fiscal albatross that bleeds us dry, and yet like some three-year old who relentlessly carpet bombs you in the ten-items-or-less aisle with ear piercing screams until you relent and buy them that chocolate bar, the mass-transit zombies you thought you’d put down keep getting back up so they can eat your brains.
+It is damn near the biggest waste of time and money we could imagine, destined to become nothing more than a fiscal albatross that bleeds us dry, and yet like some three-year old who relentlessly carpet bombs you in the ten-items-or-less aisle with ear-piercing screams until you relent and buy them that chocolate bar, the mass-transit zombies you thought you’d put down keep getting back up so they can eat your brains.

-Commuter rail is as useless in New Hampshire as a one legged man in an ass kicking contest and whose only possible value (and I use that word very loosely) is as the ideological lefts equivalent of a gold-digging trophy wife you can never divorce–that’s more expensive, and paid for by you whether you use it, need it, ever see it, or not
+Commuter rail is as useless in New Hampshire as a one-legged man in an ass kicking contest and whose only possible value (and I use that word very loosely) is as the ideological lefts equivalent of a gold-digging trophy wife you can never divorce–that’s more expensive, and paid for by you whether you use it, need it, ever see it, or not

 But hey, how about another study on commuter rail?
-If we keep getting studies done eventually we’ll have one that says exactly what we need it to say in a way that will allow us to get our future, gold-digging, commuter rail trophy wife to the alter.
+If we keep getting studies done eventually we’ll have one that says exactly what we need it to say in a way that will allow us to get our future, gold-digging, commuter rail trophy wife to the altar.

 Sooner or later.
 I’m still on the side of later and I’ve laid down plenty of text in support of that.
 So rather than re-write it again I’ll just give you some links and pull quotes and let you take it from here.

 Here are some links with pull quotes to previous ‘rants’ on New Hampshire commuter rail; Note – all the links to my content at NHI were archived and are no longer available.

 December 2009 ‘Rail’ (post archived – link no longer works)